euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 The main goal of JyNI is compatibility with NumPy and SciPy, since these extensions are of most scientific importance.
 Since NumPy has dependencies on several other extensions, we will have to ensure compatibility with these extensions first.
-Among these are ctypes and datetime.
-For datetime there exists a Python- and Java-based implementation for Jython, which however is not suitable to fulfill NumPy's dependency, since the original datetime module features a C-API section that is used by NumPy.
-So we will have to enhance JyNI's loading procedure to overwrite specific Jython module-imports with imports of the original native ones.
-At least, the latest JyNI development version is already capable of using the original native CPython datetime module.
+Among these are ctypes and datetime (see previous section).
 In order to support ctypes, we will have to support the ``PyWeakRef``-object.
-Further there are also other remaining built-in types, we still need to implement.

 Garbage Collection
 ..................